sparkdotfi/spark-docs-v2/docs/pages/user-guides/earning-savings/savings-vaults.md

 The yield source for USDS is the Sky Savings Rate (SSR), which is a feature of the Sky Protocol that enables any USDS holder to earn a savings rate on their USDS.
 The SSR is paid out in USDS.

-The Sky Savings Rate is funded Sky's revenue, which includes fees from crypto collateralized loans, investments into US T-bills and its liquidity provisioning into SparkLend and Spark Liquidity Layer.
+The Sky Savings Rate is funded by Sky's revenue, which includes fees from crypto collateralized loans, investments into U.S. treasury bills and its liquidity provisioning into SparkLend and the Spark Liquidity Layer.
 You can find a full overview of revenue sources here: https://info.sky.money/collateral

 You can always find the current Sky Savings Rate on the [Savings page in the Spark App](http://app.spark.fi/).